BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 Outputs:

-- proof, an octet string; or INVALID.
+- (proof, disclosed_data) a tuple comprising from an octet string and a vector of octet strings; or INVALID.

 Deserialization: